 You can also get a Pocket WIFI if your phone is not unlocked or you don’t’ want to deal with changing it out.

 You can also talk to your cell phone provider to see if they have coverage in Japan.
-In the U.S. Sprint has coverage (through SoftBank) and you can add on a Japan plan for $5 per month to get all of the same benefits and coverage as when you’re in the U.S. (including free calling to U.S./ Canadian numbers and the data plan you’re on).
+For a long time Sprint had coverage (through SoftBank) and you could add on a Japan plan for $5 per month to get all of the same benefits and coverage as when you’re in the U.S. T-Mobile no longer honors this plan but other providers may have similar offerings.

 Chargers & Adapters – Make sure your valuable electronics always have juice.
 Japan uses the same outlets as North America but it uses a lower voltage.
 So if you’re coming from North America all of your electronics will work but you still might need a converter to make sure they’re charging/powering up properly.
 Most electronics have built-in converter (ex. the large square iPad chargers or Macbook chargers) that change the voltage automatically to protect your electronics so you may not need a separate one.